What

 mortgage and consumer loan officers as the industry retools.

-pay their loan officers a salary plus a commission or bonus based on
+salaries, while others pay their loan officers a salary plus a commission or

 originated.

-controlled subsidiary that is federally supervised must be federally registered,
+owned and controlled subsidiary that is federally supervised must be federally

-while ll other mortgage loan originatorsmust be state licensed.
-All
+registered, while ll other mortgage loan originatorsmust be

-the Conference of State Bank Supervisors and the American Association
+maintained by the Conference of State Bank Supervisors and the American

 Requirements for Licensure